alahyaoui/RainbowAttack/README.md

 # RainbowAttack
+Developed in the context of my cyber security course at Ecole Supérieur d'Informatique (ESI | HE2B) college.
-C++ application that cracks sha256 hashed passwords using a Rainbow Table
+This C++ application allows you to generate a rainbow table and crack sha256 hashed passwords using a rainbow table previously generated.

 NB: This application has been made for learning purposes.